jennybrown8/minecraft-mods/go-home-1.8/src/main/java/com/codeforanyone/minecraftmods/gohome/README_JENNY.md

 largely collaborative and they appreciate being able to get back to safety from anywhere, including from the nether.

 Teleport works as long as the landing spot is safe.
+If it is unsafe, teleport is denied with a message.

 Safe means: Solid  block to stand on, (optionally water at your feet, but solid beneath,) air to breathe, air above your head, and not standing in fire or lava.
 No blocks intersecting the player's